nicolabs/nicobot/README.md

 ### Main configuration options

-Run `askbot.py -h` to get a description of all options.
+Run `askbot -h` to get a description of all options.

 Below are the most important configuration options for this bot (please also check the generic options below) :